rmai21/web102_Project2/README.md

 The following **required** functionality is completed:

-- [ ] **The app displays the title of the card set, a short description, and the total number of cards**
+- [X] **The app displays the title of the card set, a short description, and the total number of cards**
   - [X] Title of card set is displayed
   - [X] A short description of the card set is displayed
-  - [ ] A list of card pairs is created
+  - [X] A list of card pairs is created
   - [X] The total number of cards in the set is displayed
   - [X] Card set is represented as a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
 - [X] **A single card at a time is displayed**
   - [X] Only one half of the information pair is displayed at a time
-- [ ] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
+- [X] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
-  - [ ] Clicking on a card flips it over, showing the back with corresponding information
+  - [X] Clicking on a card flips it over, showing the back with corresponding information
-  - [ ] Clicking on a flipped card again flips it back, showing the front
+  - [X] Clicking on a flipped card again flips it back, showing the front
-- [ ] **Clicking on the next button displays a random new card**
+- [X] **Clicking on the next button displays a new card**

 The following **optional** features are implemented: